-A fiduciary of a pension, profit-sharing or other employee benefit plan subject to Section 406 of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), a plan or other arrangement subject to Section 4975 of the Internal Revenue Code of 1986, as amended (the "Code"), or a plan or other arrangement subject to any other law or other restrictions materially similar to Section 406 of ERISA or Section 4975 of the Code ("Similar Law") (each, a "Plan"), should consider the fiduciary standards of ERISA or Similar Law in the context of such a Plan's particular circumstances before authorizing an investment in the notes.
-Among other factors, the fiduciary should consider whether such an investment is in accordance with the documents governing the Plan and whether the investment is appropriate for the Plan in view of its overall investment policy and the prudence and diversification requirements of ERISA or Similar Law.
+A fiduciary of a pension, profit-sharing or other employee benefit plan subject to Section 406 of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), a plan, individual retirement account or other arrangement subject to Section 4975 of the Internal Revenue Code of 1986, as amended (the "Code"), or a plan or other arrangement subject to any other law or other restrictions materially similar to Section 406 of ERISA or Section 4975 of the Code ("Similar Law") or any entity whose underlying assets are considered "plan assets" as defined in Section 3(42) of ERISA or any Similar Law (each, a "Plan"), should consider the fiduciary standards of ERISA or Similar Law in the context of such a Plan's particular circumstances before authorizing an investment in the notes.
+Among other factors, the fiduciary should consider whether such an investment is in accordance with the documents governing the Plan and whether the investment is appropriate for the Plan in view of its overall investment policy and the prudence, delegation of control, prohibited transaction and diversification requirements of ERISA, the Code, and any other applicable Similar Law.

-Section 406 of ERISA and Section 4975 of the Code prohibit Plans from engaging in specified transactions involving plan assets with persons or entities who are "parties in interest," within the meaning of ERISA, or "disqualified persons," within the meaning of Section 4975 of the Code (such transactions are referred to as "prohibited transactions"), unless an exemption is available.
+Section 406 of ERISA and Section 4975 of the Code prohibit certain Plans from engaging in specified transactions involving plan assets with persons or entities who are "parties in interest," within the meaning of ERISA, or "disqualified persons," within the meaning of Section 4975 of the Code (such transactions are referred to as "prohibited transactions"), unless an exemption is available.
 A party in interest or disqualified person who engages in a nonexempt prohibited transaction may be subject to excise taxes under the Code and other penalties and liabilities under ERISA.
-In addition, a fiduciary of a Plan that engages in such a nonexempt prohibited transaction may be subject to penalties and liabilities under ERISA and/or the Code.
-The acquisition, holding and/or disposition of notes by or on behalf of a Plan with respect to which we are considered a party in interest or a disqualified person may constitute or result in a direct or indirect prohibited transaction under Section 406 of ERISA and/or Section 4975 of the Code, unless the note is acquired, held or disposed of in accordance with an applicable statutory, class or individual prohibited transaction exemption.
+In addition, a fiduciary of a covered Plan that engages in such a nonexempt prohibited transaction may be subject to excise tax, penalties and liabilities under ERISA and/or the Code.
+The acquisition, holding and/or disposition of notes by or on behalf of a covered Plan with respect to which we are considered a party in interest or a disqualified person may constitute or result in a direct or indirect prohibited transaction under Section 406 of ERISA and/or Section 4975 of the Code, unless the note is acquired, held or disposed of in accordance with an applicable statutory, class or individual prohibited transaction exemption.

-The notes may not be sold to any Plan unless either (i) the purchase, holding and disposition of the notes would not be a transaction prohibited under Section 406 of ERISA, Section 4975 of the Code or Similar Law, or (ii) an exemption under ERISA, the Code or Similar Law or one of the following Prohibited Transaction Class Exemptions ("PTCE") issued by the U.S. Department of Labor (or a materially similar exemption or exception under Similar Law) applies to the purchase, holding and disposition of the notes:
+The notes may not be sold or transferred to any Plan unless either (i) the purchase, holding and disposition of the notes would not be a transaction prohibited under Section 406 of ERISA, Section 4975 of the Code or Similar Law, or (ii) an exemption under ERISA, the Code or Similar Law or one of the following Prohibited Transaction Class Exemptions ("PTCE") issued by the U.S. Department of Labor (or a materially similar exemption or exception under Similar Law) applies to the purchase, holding and disposition of the notes:

-- PTCE 96-23 for transactions determined by in-house asset managers; - PTCE 95-60 for transactions involving insurance company general accounts; - PTCE 91-38 for transactions involving bank collective investment funds; - PTCE 90-1 for transactions involving insurance company pooled separate accounts; or - PTCE 84-14 for transactions determined by independent qualified professional asset managers.
+- PTCE 96-23 for transactions determined by in-house asset managers; - PTCE 95-60 for transactions involving life insurance company general accounts; - PTCE 91-38 for transactions involving bank collective investment funds; - PTCE 90-1 for transactions involving insurance company pooled separate accounts; or - PTCE 84-14 for transactions determined by independent qualified professional asset managers.